8 Florida attractions that are just as much fun as Disney and Universal

 A clear kayak in the turquoise water of family-friendly Rock Springs, Florida (Photo: Get Up and Go Kayaking)

-Florida is home to vast network of freshwater swimming holes, grottos, and protected wildlife, but Rock Springs in Kelly Park stands out for its family-friendly natural “lazy river” and shallow swimming area complete with crystal-clear turquoise water year-round.
+Florida is home to a vast network of freshwater swimming holes, grottos, and protected wildlife, but Rock Springs in Kelly Park stands out for its family-friendly natural “lazy river” and shallow swimming area complete with crystal-clear turquoise water year-round.
 Tubing and clear kayaks are two unique ways to experience the Narnia-like oasis of Rock Springs (you’ll need to go through a tour operator like Get Up and Go Kayaking to reach some areas).

 There are also hiking trails open year-round and, during peak season, a safe swimming area overseen by lifeguards.
 Other perks include capacity limits to prevent overcrowding and a strict alcohol policy that preserves the park’s relaxed atmosphere.
 As for wildlife, deer and turkey are the most frequently spotted inhabitants, though some visitors to this serene Florida attraction have reported seeing bears, monkeys, and alligators as well.